14 Mental Diseases

 When you use the projector, click on your treatment color, and a large image will appear.
 Make the color cover the whole page and project it onto yourself.
 When you use the LED light bulb, you choose your color manually.

-Chronic alcohol abuse may lead to a variety of complications following abrupt alcohol cessation, the mildest and most common presentation being withdrawal symptoms of anxiety, insomnia, tremors, palpitations, and diaphoresis, with the patient’s orientation left intact.
-The more severe presentation of chronic alcohol abuse is that of delirium tremens (DT), aptly named for the delirium, or sudden and severe confusion, that begins two to four days after abstinence.
+Chronic alcohol abuse may lead to various complications following abrupt alcohol cessation, with the mildest and most common presentation being withdrawal symptoms such as anxiety, insomnia, tremors, palpitations, and diaphoresis.
+At the same time, the patient’s orientation remains intact.
+A more severe presentation of chronic alcohol abuse is delirium tremens (DT), aptly named for the delirium, or sudden and severe confusion, that begins two to four days after abstinence.
 Additional findings of DT include agitation, fever, tachycardia, hypertension, diaphoresis, and hallucinations.

-Less well-characterized is a manifestation of chronic alcohol abuse termed alcoholic hallucinosis, or alcohol-induced psychotic disorder (AIPD), a predominantly hallucinatory type.
-AIPD may manifest with visual, auditory, or tactile hallucinations, delusions of persecution, and mood disturbances, though the level of consciousness and the patient’s vital signs remain intact, distinguishing it from DT.
+Less well-characterized is a manifestation of chronic alcohol abuse termed alcoholic hallucinosis, or alcohol-induced psychotic disorder (AIPD), which is predominantly hallucinatory.
+AIPD may present with visual, auditory, or tactile hallucinations, delusions of persecution, and mood disturbances, while the level of consciousness and the patient’s vital signs remain intact, distinguishing it from DT.

-Anorexia nervosa is an eating disorder often characterized by a distorted body image—significant weight loss and difficulty maintaining appropriate body weight.
-The exact cause of anorexia is not well understood, but it involves a combination of self-esteem and body image issues, genetic factors, and societal pressures.
+Anorexia nervosa is an eating disorder often characterized by a distorted body image, significant weight loss, and difficulty maintaining an appropriate body weight.
+The exact cause of anorexia is not well understood; however, it involves a combination of self-esteem and body image issues, genetic factors, and societal pressures.

 Symptoms of anorexia nervosa can include restricting food intake, compulsive exercise, overuse of laxatives, extreme weight loss, and preoccupation with weight, food, calories, and diet.
-Poor nutritional status and weight loss can also cause symptoms throughout the body.
+Poor nutritional status and weight loss can also result in symptoms throughout the body.

 Possible associated signs and symptoms are dizziness, constipation, coldness, sleep disturbances, irregular menstruation, muscle weakness, poor wound healing, thinning hair, damage to the teeth’s enamel, delayed puberty, and difficulty concentrating.